quanterall/HaskellMaterials/basics/02-composite-datatypes.md

 As an example, if we decided that our marriage information should hold a `UserProfile`, that would require users on our site to only be able to set their "married" status if their spouse is on the site.
-However, if we instead make the `spouse` field take a custom type that allows us to have a name **or** a userprofile, we can express this conundrum more clearly:
+However, if we instead make the `spouse` field take a type that allows us to have a name **or** a userprofile, we can express this conundrum more clearly:

 ```haskell
 data MarriageInfo = MarriageInfo {spouse :: Spouse, date :: Day}